paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

     (ii) approved by the Board.

-  (C) *Designated agency ethics official* — The Chief Ethics Officer shall serve as the designated agency ethics official for the Bank pursuant to the Ethics in Government Act of 1978 (5 U.S.C.
-App.
-101 et seq.).
+  (C) *Designated agency ethics official* — The Chief Ethics Officer shall serve as the designated agency ethics official for the Bank pursuant to chapter 131 of title 5.

 (3) **Duties** — The Office of Ethics has jurisdiction over all employees of, and ethics matters relating to, the Bank.
 With respect to employees of the Bank, the Office of Ethics shall—